-Time Warner Cable became its own company in 2009 after spinning off from its parent Time Warner, but it's held on to the name since then.
+Similarly, Time Warner Cable became its own company in 2009 after spinning off from Time Warner, but it's held on to the name since then.

-Similarly, TWC's former parent company is still referred to as Time Warner, even after Time Inc. was spun off in 2014.
+Both companies former parent is still referred to as Time Warner, even after Time Inc. was spun off in 2014.

 Facebook: A "facebook" is something that has historically been distributed to American college freshmen, with pictures of the entire class and, perhaps, some brief information.
 Sort of like a high school yearbook inverted, even with the same lame pictures.
 This name for the network reflected its original limitation to alumni of various colleges and universities — a restriction that, when dropped, helped the company overtake MySpace and become the dominant social network.

 The Vassarette brand of lingerie takes its name from the Vassar-Swiss Underwear Company of Chicago, which made both men's and women's underwear.
 In the mid-20th century the brand name for the latter was given a feminine ending to distinguish it.
 It was more successful and the company spun it off several years later.
 The original Vassar brand stopped being produced in the late 1960s.